 - For frequency range 1 the associatedSSB is optionally present for each CSI-RS resource

-For frequency range 2 the associatedSSB is either present for all configured CSI-RS resources or not present for any configured CSI-RS resource per frequency layer.
+For frequency range 2 the associatedSSB is either present for all configured CSI-RS resources or not present for any configured CSI-RS resource per higher layer parameter MeasObjectNR.

 For any CSI-RS resource configuration, the UE shall assume that the value for parameter cdm-Type is 'noCDM', and there is only one antenna port.